 An evaluation of the percentages of staple food sales reported on Appellant's retailer application, as well as the photographs and store inventory provided from the store visit, indicate that Appellant did not receive more than 50 percent of its projected annual sales from the sale of staple foods.
-Accordingly, the Retailer Operations Division correctly determined Appellant was not eligible for authorization under Criterion B.
+Accordingly, the Office of Retailer Operations and Compliance correctly determined Appellant was not eligible for authorization under Criterion B.